sathomas/jsDataV.is/src/text/ch1/02-line-charts.md

 );
 ```

-You may have noticed that we've also swapped the position of the <span class="smcp">CO</span><sub>2</sub> and temperature graphs.
+Notice that we've also swapped the position of the <span class="smcp">CO</span><sub>2</sub> and temperature graphs.
 We're now passing the temperature data series ahead of the <span class="smcp">CO</span><sub>2</sub> series.
 We did that so that the two temperature quantities (baseline and difference) appear next to each other in the legend, making their connection a little more clear to the user.
 And because the temperature now appears first in the legend, we've also swapped the axes, so the temperature axis is on the left.
-Finally, for the same reason we've adjusted the title of the chart.
+Finally, we've adjusted the title of the chart for the same reason.
+Figure NEXTFIGURENUMBER shows the result.

 <figure>
 <div id="line-chart5" style="width:600px;height:400px;"></div>
 <figcaption>Labeling the axes and adding a legend completes the chart.</figcaption>
 </figure>

 A line chart like LASTFIGURENUMBER excels in visualizing this kind of data.
 Each data set contains over 50 points, making it impractical to present each individual point.
-And in fact, individual data points are not the focus of the visualization.
+And, in fact, individual data points are not the focus of the visualization.
 Rather, we want to show trends—the trends of each data set as well as their correlation.
 Connecting the points with lines leads the user right to those trends and to the heart of our visualization.

 <script>
 ;(function(){